 The educators of Crow Canyon

 When awarding scholarships, preference is given to students who would not otherwise be able to attend.
 Full and partial scholarships are awarded on the basis of the information you provide on the scholarship application, your essay, the teacher recommendation, and school transcript.
-You will be notified regarding scholarship status within 10 days of receiving all application materials.
+Scholarship applications are due on February 15th.
+Scholarships will be awarded on March 1st.